 The array's primary path can be set regardless of the array's current load balance setting.
 This means that if a disk in the array is set to Fail Over Only (Active/Passive), the primary path for the array becomes the primary path for the disk.
 If the setting is set to any other load balance option, then the primary path setting for the array is not used.
-However, if a disk in the array is set to Fail Over Only (Active/Passive), the primary path for the array path for the array becomes the primary path setting becomes the primary path setting for the array is not used.
 However, if a disk in the array is set to Fail Over Only (Active/Passive), the primary path for the array becomes the primary path for the disk.

 For example, if an array has a load balance setting of round robin (Active/Active) and the primary path for the array is set to path 2-1-1, then any disk in the array that has the load balance setting of Fail Over Only (Active/Passive) will have its primary path set to path 2-1-1.
-See "Specifying the primary path for an array or disk" on page 32.